phalcon-orphanage/docs/zh/reference/models.rst

 The static method query() returns a :doc:`Phalcon\\Mvc\\Model\\Criteria <../api/Phalcon_Mvc_Model_Criteria>` object that is friendly with IDE autocompleters.

-Phalcon also offers you the possibility to query records using a high level, object oriented, SQL-like language called :doc:`PHQL <phql>`.
+All the queries are internally handled as :doc:`PHQL <phql>` queries.
+PHQL is a high level, object oriented and SQL-like language.
+This language provide you more features to perform queries like joining other models, define groupings, add agreggations etc.

 Model Resultsets
 ^^^^^^^^^^^^^^^^